QuadSpinner/Gaea-Docs/source/Guide/4-Using-Erosion-Studio/1-Erosion-Studio.md

 #### Preparing a Terrain

 Erosion Studio requires an existing terrain.
 You can use any terrain as long as it is a `.r32` (Binary array of 32-bit floats) format heightfield.
 Gaea can export any heightfield to `.r32`.
-If you original source is from elsewhere, you can load that file in Gaea using the @File node and export it to `.r32`, then load it in Erosion Studio.
+If your original source is from elsewhere, you can load that file in Gaea using the @File node and export it to `.r32`, then load it in Erosion Studio.